Is your yard brown from a harsh winter?

 Good.
 Here are 10 reasons why you should stop fussing over your lawn and let it die.

 1. Grass lawns waste water.
 No surprise here.
-According to the EPA, 30 to 60 percent of urban fresh water is used for watering lawns — and due to poor timing and application, most of this water is totally wasted.
+According to the EPA, 30 to 60 percent of urban fresh water is used for watering and maintaining lawns — and due to poor timing and application, most of this water is totally wasted.

 2. Grass lawns waste energy.
 According to the EPA, each year in the United States: